salimandre/face-recognition-in-one-minute/README.md

   * pre-trained Viola-Jones algorithm
   * a dataset of 1000 imgs from different people

 **step 1**: choose 10 imgs from stars/personalities which are in some way (gender, age, skin color etc...) similar to you.
 We downloaded ours from google images.
+Note: this step could be spared, as explained in Results.

 These imgs will be added to Graph Of Faces and labelled as false.